Scaling limit of linearly edge-reinforced random walks on critical Galton-Watson trees: Connection between LERRW and a RWRE on trees

-\begin{rmk} On general (non-tree) graphs this representation of non-directed LERRW is not available since a random walk may return to a vertex $v$ via a different edge from that which it used to leave $v$.
+\begin{remark} On general (non-tree) graphs this representation of non-directed LERRW is not available since a random walk may return to a vertex $v$ via a different edge from that which it used to leave $v$.
 Therefore, the urn models at each vertex do not update independently of each other.
 However, on general graphs, non-directed LERRWs can still be seen as random walks in an explicit correlated random environment.
 For instance, see \cite{sabot2015edge}.
-Finally, it is possible to represent a directed LERRW on general graphs as a RWDE, see for example \cite[Lemma 2]{sabot2017overview}. \end{rmk}
+Additionally, it is possible to represent a directed LERRW on general graphs as a RWDE, see for example \cite[Lemma 2]{sabot2017overview}. \end{remark}

-We consider the quenched law of LERRW on $T_n$, by which we mean that we first sample $T_n$ and then run a LERRW on $T_n$ started at $\overleftarrow{\rho_n}$ according to Definition \ref{def:LERRW def}.
+In this paper we want to consider a LERRW on the \textit{random} tree $T_n$.
+We consider the quenched law of LERRW on $T_n$, by which we mean that we first sample $T_n$ and then run a LERRW on $T_n$ started at $\overleftarrow{O_n}$ according to Definition \ref{def:LERRW def}.
 In order to obtain a non-trivial scaling limit, we will consider a LERRW on $T_n$ with initial weights given by \eqref{scheme2} and reinforcement parameter $\Delta$.
 In light of Lemma \ref{lem:Dirichlet rep of LERRW}, we will construct the scaling limit of LERRW on $T_n$ by instead constructing the scaling limit of the corresponding RWDE on $T_n$, which can be achieved by representing it as an electrical network endowed with a resistance metric and a measure as outlined in Section \ref{sctn:RWRE conductances}.
 This is equivalent to sampling a random environment $\omega = (c(e_{\text{root}}), \mathbf{W}^{(n)})$ and defining a resistance metric $R_n$ and a measure $\nu_n$ from $\omega$ as in \eqref{eqn:resistance from rho} and \eqref{eqn:measure def}.
-The edge $\{\overleftarrow{\rho_n}, \rho_n\}$ will play the role of $e_{\text{root}}$.
+The edge $\{\overleftarrow{O_n}, O_n\}$ will play the role of $e_{\text{root}}$.

 To sample the random environment, we therefore define the parameters $\mathbf{b}^{(n)}=(\mathbf{b}^{(n)}_v)_{v\in T_n}$ such that, if $v \in T_n$ has $\# v$ offspring,